 Meet the Trainers

-Lori is a graduate of the Pennsylvania State University with a Bachelor of Science degree in Administration of Justice, and holds a Master of Science degree in Administration of Justice from Shippensburg University.
+Lori holds a Bachelor of Science degree in Administration of Justice from the Pennsylvania State University and a Master of Science degree in Administration of Justice from Shippensburg University.

-Dr. DiPietro began facilitating technology-augmented professional development in 2004 and taught his first online course in 2006.
-Joe holds Bachelor of Arts and Master of Education degrees from the University of Florida, and he earned a Ph.D. in Education, with a focus on Learning Technologies Design Research, from George Mason University.
+A former public-school teacher, instructional designer, and university professor, Joe holds a Bachelor of Arts and Master of Education from the University of Florida and a Ph.D. in Education, focusing on Learning Technologies Design Research, from George Mason University.
+His passion for educational technology continues to drive his work in advancing innovative learning solutions.

 Alan has been an Adjunct Professor at the George Mason School of Law, and was law clerk to the Honorable Edmund A. Sargus, U.S. District Judge, Southern District of Ohio, in Columbus.
 Alan is a graduate of Binghamton University and the George Washington University School of Law.